Prior Authorization, Exceptions, & Appeals

 - Standardized PA Forms are typically not applicable to self-funded employer-sponsored health plans, Medicare Part D plans, and Medicaid fee-for-service plans.

 Please visit the Know Your State Interactive Tool to learn what is required for your state.

 Additional information on the PA process at major payers is shown below.
-Please see table below or contact Janssen CarePath at 877-524-3579 for assistance in obtaining PA forms.

 Click on the payer link to be taken to the payer's website.